rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 within the framework of the fixed and given cycle time.

 The two coordination levels should be possible to combine.
-During peak hours should e.g. the entire traffic signal area be coordinated at central level while a split in locally coordinated sub areas should be possible during normal off-peak hours.
+During peak hours, for example, the entire traffic signal area should be coordinated at central level while a split into locally coordinated sub-areas should be possible during normal off-peak hours.

 .. figure:: /img/svg/types_of_coordination.png